-Expats moving to South Korea (the Republic of Korea) will discover a country that is steeped in ancient history while also being extremely modern.
-It is a nation of people who look both forwards and backwards – fiercely influential and competitive on the global markets, but proud of its rich history.
+Expats moving to South Korea will discover a country that is steeped in ancient history while being extremely modern.
+It is a nation of people who look both forwards and backwards, in a country that is fiercely competitive on global markets and proud of its rich history.

-South Korea's healthcare system is as advanced as its transport network.
-South Korea is at the forefront of medical research and constantly strives to push the boundaries of medical knowledge.
+The healthcare system in South Korea is as advanced as its transport network.
+The country is at the forefront of medical research and constantly strives to push the boundaries of medical knowledge.

-South Korean cuisine is very different from quintessential Asian food and may initially challenge expats’ palates.
-Perseverance is crucial - there are many regional delicacies worth sampling.
-Western food is readily available in the major cities.
+South Korean cuisine is very different from Asian foods that expats are often familiar with and may initially challenge their palates.
+Perseverance is crucial, however, since there are many regional delicacies worth sampling, although Western food is readily available in the major cities.

-South Korea can be a challenging place for expats, but the rewards of moving there are great.
-Its culture is intriguing, and with an easily accessible countryside it’s easy to get away from the fast-paced city life.
-Living standards are high and the cost of living is reasonable.
+South Korea can be a challenging place for expats but the rewards of moving there are great.
+Its culture is intriguing and, with accessible countryside, getting away from fast-paced life in the city is easy.
+Living standards are also high and the cost of living is reasonable.

 South Korea is an incredibly safe country with low crime rates, and expats can expect a warm welcome from locals and other foreigners.